starwit/helm-charts/helmfiles/infra/README.md

 ## Chartmuseum
 Hosted on `helm.internal.starwit-infra.de`. \

-# ToDos
+# Usage Notes
-- I have not managed to get the "needs" feature of Helmfile to work, so in order for the deployment to work, you have to install cert-manager first for all the CRDs to be in place (e.g. `helmfile apply -l type=prereq`)
+- On first installation you have to use `helmfile sync` instead of `helmfile apply` as the former skips `helm diff`, which initally fails due to CRDs not being in place.
+Afterwards `helmfile apply` can and should be used throughout.